LasseWolter/What-happens-when-I-visit-a-webpage/materials/internet-connection-unicorn/instructions.md

 # Internet Connection - alias Unicorn357

 You are the internet connection.
-In the real world this is not just one component but thousands of different components connected to one another.
+In the real world this is not just one component but thousands of different connected components.
 You connect all the other components with one another.

 ### Who do you know?